Nezahat Baradari

-Nezahat Baradari (born 15 August 1965) is a German-Turkish physician and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2019.
+Nezahat Baradari (born 15 August 1965) is a German physician and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2019.

 Early life and career

 Born in Ankara into a family of Turkish origin, Baradari graduated from a German high school in 1987.
 From 1987 to 1994 she studied medicine at the University of Kiel.
 She completed her studies with the III. state examination.
 She received her license to practice medicine in October 1997.
 In October 2003, she received her specialist's licence to practise paediatrics and adolescent medicine.

 Political career

 Baradari has been a member of the Bundestag since 2019, when she succeeded Ulrich Kelber who had resigned.
 In parliament, she is a member of the Committee on European Affairs (since 2019) and the Committee on Food and Agriculture (since 2020).
 On the Committee on European Affairs, she has been her parliamentary group’s rapporteur on research and innovation.

 In addition to her committee assignments, Baradari has been part of the German delegation to the Parliamentary Assembly of the Mediterranean since 2020.